-As at 31 December 2021, the Group employed 96 (2020: 108) full time employees.
+As at 31 December 2022, the Group employed 89 (2021: 96) full time employees.
 The remuneration package of employees is determined by reference to their performance, experience, positions, duties and responsibilities in the Group and the prevailing market conditions.
 The Group continued to provide retirement, medical, employment injury, employment and maternity benefits which are governed by the state-managed social welfare scheme operated by the local government of the PRC to the employees in the PRC.
-In addition, the Group maintains mandatory provident fund schemes for all qualifying employees in Hong Kong.
+In addition, the Group maintains a mandatory provident fund scheme for all qualifying employees in Hong Kong.